lakshmankumar12/rubik_notes/friedrich.md

     * F-R-F' restores the R-face.

-### when edge is aligned to its color, white is on F:w
+### when edge is aligned to its color, white is on F

 Keep white on F-side